Polyhedron: Flexible polyhedra

 Some polyhedra can change their overall shape, while keeping the shapes of their faces the same, by varying the angles of their edges.
 A polyhedron that can do this is called a flexible polyhedron.
 By Cauchy's rigidity theorem, flexible polyhedra must be non-convex.
 The volume of a flexible polyhedron must remain constant as it flexes; this result is known as the bellows theorem.
 Three examples are Steffen's polyhedron, Bricard octahedron, and Kokotsakis polyhedron.

 Ideal polyhedron

+An ideal regular octahedron in the Poincaré ball model of hyperbolic space (sphere at infinity not shown).
+All dihedral angles of this shape are right angles.

 Convex polyhedra can be defined in three-dimensional hyperbolic space in the same way as in Euclidean space, as the convex hulls of finite sets of points.
 However, in hyperbolic space, it is also possible to consider ideal points and the points within the space.
 An ideal polyhedron is the convex hull of a finite set of ideal points.
 Its faces are ideal polygons, but its edges are defined by entire hyperbolic lines rather than line segments, and its vertices (the ideal points of which it is the convex hull) do not lie within the hyperbolic space.